tlocke/baryon_bingo/README.md

 ![Lambda red strange](lambda_red_strange.png "Lambda Red Strange")

-If the caller then says, "red down", then Florence shouldn't shout "Bary!" because because then there would be two reds, and all the quark in a baryon must be of different colours.
+If the caller then says, "red down", then Florence shouldn't shout "Bary!" because then there would be two reds, and all the quark in a baryon must be of different colours.
 If she does shout out "Bary!" and she can't use the quark card, then as a penalty she has to give back one of her quark cards to the caller.
 Once Florence has collected all three quark cards of different colours the card will look like:

 ![Lambda complete](lambda_complete.png "Lambda Complete")